pytrackdat/pytrackdat/README.md

 ### Step 4: Testing

-To test the web application from the PyTrackDat directory, first move into the site directory within the temporary work directory, `tmp`, which PyTrackDat will create, replacing `site_name_here` with the site name from the previous (generator) step:
+To test the web application from the PyTrackDat directory, first change to the site directory within the temporary work directory, `tmp`, which PyTrackDat will create, replacing `site_name_here` with the site name that you assigned in the previous (generator) step:

 ```bash
 cd tmp/site_name_here